JohnSloan8/abair/README.md

 This is the source code for the Abair project.

-## Motivation
+## Aims

-The goal of the Abair project is to develop and provide state-of-the-art Irish speech and language technologies for the public.
+The main aim of the Abair project is to bring state-of-the-art Irish speech and language technologies to the public.
+This web application is one means by which this aim is achieved.

-This web application is designed to enable public access to the technologies, and allow developers to easily contribute.
+This codebase is designed with two audiences in mind:

+1. Public
+2. Developers

+For the public, abair.ie should provide easy, reliable access to the technologies and applications across all devices, with an excellent user experience.
+To achieve this, the interface must be simple, clean, fast, responsive, consistent and intuitive.

+For developers, joining and contributing to the project should be made as straightforward as possible.
+Minimalist, modular code with comprehensive documentation and robust testing is employed to produce a codebase of reusable components.
+This makes it easy to get to grips with, and fun to work with.

 ## Features